sudo-ditto/audiophile-ecommerce/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/LoretaKrasteva?locale.x=en_GB)

 <!-- USAGE EXAMPLES -->

-## Usage
+## Deployment

-Audiophile E-comerce Website
+-   `npm run build` - Builds the app for production.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+Your app is ready to be deployed!

-_For more examples, please refer to the [Documentation](https://github.com/loretta-arineva/planets-fact)_
+Once you have ran `npm run build`, you can run the production build locally with `npm start`.

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues](https://github.com/loretta-arineva/planets-fact/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/lucky-lore/nextjs-ts-rtl-jest-prettier-boilerplate/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.